 - Re-usable wraps that hold a sandwich and then unfold to become a place mat while eating

-- Lunch boxes with food allergy information printed on them as well as tags and stickers can be found at Allergy Apparel
+- Lunch boxes with food allergy information printed on them as well as tags and stickers

-- Snack ideas that are food allergy-friendly
+- Allergy-friendly snack ideas that are food allergy-friendly

 C is for communicating food allergy information to everyone.

 Parents need to know as much as they can about their child’s food allergies in order to share this with school staff.
 It’s also good to work with your child so she knows her food allergies and can self-manage them when you feel she’s ready.
 Having information to share with your child’s classmates can help friends understand and be supportive.
 Here are some resources to help in these areas.

 The following books are good for teaching younger students about allergies.

 - Food Allergies and Me: A Children’s Book by Juniper Skinner

 - The Bugabees: Friends with Food Allergies by Amy Recob

 - The Peanut Pickle: A story about Peanut Allergies by Jessica Jacobs